What is cat dermatology?

 The best thing is to brush your cat on a regular basis, as that helps you look at the skin.
 Most cats, if you do it on a regular basis, love to be brushed.

-If you still have other questions and you'd like to reach out to us, you can call us directly at (913) 912-2319, or you can email us at [email protected].
+If you would like more information, have questions, or would like to schedule an appointment, please contact us or schedule an appointment.
 But please do reach out, and we'll get back to you as fast as we can.
 Don't forget to follow us on social media https://www.facebook.com/NeighborhoodVets, https://www.instagram.com/neighborhoodvets